3 Reviews

 Autumn/Fall: Autumn (September to November) is also another ideal time to trek to the base camp.
 It is the season of festivals with mild weather.
 People are in high spirits because of the festivals, and the skies remain clear during this time, allowing you to see mountains in all their glory.

-Winter: The winter months of December to February are colder and frigid compared to the other months of the year but it is also a popular time for those who seek adventure and thrill in their treks.
-The snow filled mountains and terrain are a sight to behold and simply breathtaking during this time.
+Winter: The winter months of December to February are colder and frigid compared to the other months of the year, but it is also a popular time for those who seek adventure and thrill in their treks.
+The snow-filled mountains and terrain are a sight to behold and simply breathtaking during this time.

 Food and Accommodation